KieronHolmes/UoEo-SSDCS-API/README.md

 **From the Swagger User Interface**

 Scroll to the register section, click try it out at the right corner, then enter username, password, email address and role.
-Defined roles are "guest", "admin", "researcher", "employee".
-Each role has defined privileges.
+Defined roles are "admin", "researcher" and "employee".

-If the role field is not entered, the user role automatically defaults to guest.
+Each role has defined privileges: a researcher can can create a new document as well as read, update and delete their own document while an admin or employee has higher privileges to perform all functions on all documents in the system.

 **From the Command Line Interface**